 Data security and privacy were big issues last year, and they will continue to be a top concern in the new year.
 That’s something that enterprises will have to watch for as they move ahead in their own plans to operationalize data analytics, machine learning, and other artificial intelligence.
 Will 2019 be the year small businesses take a leap forward in their cybersecurity efforts?
-Brian NeSmith, CEO and co-founder of Arctic Wolf Networks, thinks so.
+Brian NeSmith, CEO and co-founder of Arctic Wolf Networks

 5. Privacy Concerns: GDPR and the US

 Last year at this time, many organizations were scrambling to meet the standards of the GDPR (the European Union’s General Data Protection Regulation), which now regulates business behaviors regarding consumer data and privacy, even for U.S.-based businesses.
 GDPR went into effect in May 2018, but some organizations have yet to meet its standards.
 The hype around the General Data Protection Regulation (GDPR) didn’t end in May when the new regulation went into effect.